snapmortgage/front-end/index.md

 header:
   title: Shop and compare everything.
 Even Mortgages.
   text: >
-    Snap Mortgage is an online mortgage marketplace for various borrowing needs.
-We offer comparison shopping services such as first home buyers and home refinance programs.
-Together, these services serve as an ally for consumers who are looking to comparison shop among multiple businesses and professionals who will compete for their business.
+    Snap Mortgage is an online mortgage marketplace in NZ for various borrowing needs.
+We are an online mortgage marketplace for various financial borrowing needs including home purchase, home refinance, equity mortgage and more.
   action: # action button is optional
     label: More Mortgage Options
     url: '#about' # change later